moonglum/dotfiles/README.md

 Use tmux, it rocks!
 I configured it with some more Vim-like bindings and a powerline-inspired status bar.

-I also use [tmuxinator](https://github.com/aziz/tmuxinator) to setup my development sessions.
+To start working on a project, I use my tiny `s` function which starts a tmux session for a project with the correct start directory.

 ## Vim